-(e) Not less than 30 days before the election, the Neighborhood Council shall hold one (1) publicly noticed candidate informational meeting to distribute the election procedures and eandidate filing forms; The Neighborhood Council shall conduct a minimum of one public meeting to explain the establishment of, function of and opportunity to serve on the governing body.
+Not less than 30 days prior to the election, the Neighborhood Council shall hold one (1) publicly noticed candidate informational meeting to explain the establishment of, function of and opportunity to serve on the governing body.
 At the meeting, the Neighborhood Council shall distribute copies of the bylaws; Election Procedures, candidate and voter registration forms (if applicable), candidate filing and verification of eligibility requirements for placement on the ballot, write in candidate procedures, requirements upon winning office, and any other information the Neighborhood Council determines would be useful.